KevinWang94/KevinWang94.github.io/_posts/2016-06-13-SovietSatellites5.md

 ### Intro

-From Almaty, flew to Tajikistan, described by our guidebook as "arguably Central Asia's most exciting destination."
-We certainly had a great time.
+From Almaty, we flew to Tajikistan, described by our guidebook as "arguably Central Asia's most exciting destination."
+We certainly had a great time!

 ### Dushanbe

 We arrived in Dushanbe Airport just after lunchtime, and passed through a surprisingly relaxed passport control before meeting our guides for the day, Parvina and Faridun.
-In addition to guiding, they both worked as teachers, of English and Chemistry respectively.
-Parvina was especially interesting in that she called attention to herself being a modern Muslim woman, having gone to college and also being divorced, both incredibly rare in this traditional country in which many marriages are still arranged.
+In addition to guiding, they both worked as teachers of English and Chemistry, respectively.
+Parvina was especially interesting in that she called attention to herself being a "modern Muslim woman," having gone to college and also been divorced, both incredibly rare in this traditional country in which many marriages are still arranged.

 After making peace with the heat, we walked around the downtown area